jagadeesh944078/devTInder-Web/README.md

 - Create the BrowserRouter -> Body -> Route=/body ->RouteChildren
 - Create an Outlet inside the body component
 - Create the footer
+- Install the Axios
+- Install the cors backend => add cors configuration
+- whenever you are making an api call so pass axios => {withCredentials:true}